Introduction to Stream Analytics windowing functions

 Tumbling window functions are used to segment a data stream into distinct time segments and perform a function against them, such as the example below.
 The key differentiators of a Tumbling window are that they repeat, do not overlap, and an event cannot belong to more than one tumbling window.

 Hopping window functions hop forward in time by a fixed period.
-It may be easy to think of them as Tumbling windows that can overlap, so events can belong to more than one Hopping window result set.
-To make a Hopping window the same as a Tumbling window one would simply specify the hop size to be the same as the window size.
+It may be easy to think of them as Tumbling windows that can overlap and be emitted more often than the window size.
+Events can belong to more than one Hopping window result set.
+To make a Hopping window the same as a Tumbling window, specify the hop size to be the same as the window size.

 Sliding windows, unlike Tumbling or Hopping windows, output events only for points in time when the content of the window actually changes.
 In other words, when an event enters or exits the window.
 So, every window has at least one event.
 Similar to Hopping windows, events can belong to more than one sliding window.